ezEngine/docs-src/pages/docs/effects/particle-effects/particle-renderers.md

 **Material:** The material to use on the mesh.

-**TintColorParam:** An optional [effect parameter](particle-effects-overview.md#effect-parameters) name.
+**Tint Color Param:** An optional [effect parameter](particle-effects-overview.md#effect-parameters) name.
 If set, the parameter is used to tint the color of the meshes.

 <video src="media/mesh-renderer.webm" width="500" height="500" autoplay loop></video>